MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/attack-simulation-training-simulations.md

 ## Select a payload and login page

-On the **Select payload and login page** page, you need to select an existing payload or create a new payload.
+On the **Select payload and login page** page, you need to select an existing payload or create a new payload to use..

 For the **Credential Harvest** or **Link in Attachment** social engineering techniques, you can also view the login page that's used in the payload, select a different login page to use, or create a new login page to use.